oracle-samples/oci-data-science-ai-samples/LLM/embedding/deploy-embedding-model-tei.md

 ## Downloading model from Hugging Face Hub

-You can to [HuggingFace documentation](https://github.com/huggingface/huggingface_hub) for details.
+You can refer to [HuggingFace Hub documentation](https://huggingface.co/docs/hub/en/index) for details.
 Here, we'll deploy one of the most popular embedding models from the hub that is supported by TEI.

+Run this in the terminal in a notebook session:
 ```
 # Login to huggingface
 huggingface-cli login --token "<your-huggingface-token>"